github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-python.rst

   - **Member[sudo]** selects accesses to the **sudo** function in the **operations** module.
   - **Argument[0]** selects the first argument to calls to that function.

-- **command-injection** indicates that this is considered a sink for the command injection query.
+- **"command-injection"** indicates that this is considered a sink for the command injection query.

 Example: Taint sink in the 'invoke' package
 -------------------------------------------